-What is the best way to exchange money in China?
+What is the best way to exchange money in China and where can you do it at?
 Whether you’re an expat in China or just a traveler passing through, getting cash exchanged into Chinese yuan (or renminbi) is a priority.
 There are a number of ways to get it done (and some alternatives I’ll share), but these are my favorites.

 I never recommend that people carry this much cash on their person while traveling.
 However, I’ve written about smart packing for China and this includes carrying at least a little cash for emergencies.